HC-One: History

 HC-One was formed following the collapse of the UK's then-largest care home operator, Southern Cross Healthcare.
 Entrepreneur Chai Patel, a doctor and former Chief Executive of Priory Group, formed HC-One, which became operational on 1 November 2011.

 Since its inception, HC-One has broadened its offering across the UK by acquiring care homes from providers including Bupa, Helen McCardle Care, and Meridian Healthcare.
 It also opened three newly built care homes between December 2020 and October 2021, including its first care home in York – Mossdale Residence.

 In November 2018, HC-One was awarded Care Home Group of the Year at the National Care Awards in London.

 In September 2020, James Tugendhat joined HC-One as Chief Executive Officer, and Dame Ruth Carnall was appointed as non-executive Chair of the Board in September 2022.

 For the year ending 30 September 2022, HC-One announced losses of £6.1million and a company spokesperson described it as "exceptional times".
 The following year, HC-One announced further losses – this time at £63million.

+In 2025, HC-One was acquired by real estate firm and the UK's largest care home investor, Welltower Inc.